A-Croshaw/cosbranok/README.md

  * The site has been fully tested using google developer on all screen sizes from 280px and up.

- * All links worked correctly across all devices.

  * The site is fully responsive across all the devices with the screens vertically and horizontally.

  * There are no horizontal scrolls when tested across these devices.